jacobtcraven/CS325_p5/README.md

 sends the prompt and stores it in a variable "chat"

-a.
+b.
 The line `reply = chat.choices[0].message.content` extracts the reply from a set of data returned by the API.

 9. Test and customize as you please!